Stopped cold: ‘Frozen’ musical on Broadway not to reopen

 Actors’ Equity Association, which represents 51,000 actors and stage managers, reacted with dismay to the news and urged New York and national politicians to rescue the arts sector.

 Disney Theatrical gets no corporate subsidy from the Walt Disney Company and its stage shows must be financially self-sustaining.
-Its musicals are heavily dependent on family audiences drawn from out-of-towners and tourism accounts for some 60% of Broadway ticket holders.

-Schumacher said repurposing the sets and costumes from the Broadway show would aid productions of “Frozen” on a North American tour as well as shows in London, Sydney, Tokyo, Hamburg, Germany.
-Disney has other shows in the work, including a stage musical of “The Princess Bride” and a version of “Hercules.”
+“The ”Frozen” musical is based on the Oscar-winning Disney movie franchise, with music and lyrics by Kristen Anderson-Lopez and Robert Lopez.

 Although an exact date for performances to resume on Broadway has yet to be determined, Broadway producers are now offering refunds and exchanges for tickets purchased for shows through Sept.
 6.